 The world is full of ancient history!
-You will find ancient ruins everywhere in the six primarily populated continents.
+Ancient ruins are everywhere in the six primarily populated continents.
 Follow these travel tips for visiting ancient sites and cultural heritage landmarks.

 For instance, there are many ancient Roman sites in Europe.
 The Middle East also has sites that date past Biblical times, as does Asia.
 In the United States, you can visit ancient tribal sites, such as Mesa Verde National Park, which dates back to the early 7th Century.